vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/141/08_ratho_na.md

 The grammar of d is scarcely less contorted than that of c.
 The verb īṣate belongs to a clear thematic stem and should therefore of course be 3rd sg., but the apparent subject, váyaḥ, is ordinarily a nom. pl. ‘birds’ to the stem ví-.
 To make the grammar work, it needs to be interpreted as a neut. s-stem collective in the nom. sg.

-(‘bird flesh, poultry’; cf. Re’s ‘la gent-ailée’), a formation that is found later (already AV) but not otherwise in the RV.
+(‘bird flesh, poultry’; cf. Renou’s ‘la gent-ailée’), a formation that is found later (already AV) but not otherwise in the RV.
 Moreover, if pāda c is to be construed with d, its pl.

 subj. kṛṣṇā́saḥ … sūráyaḥ also clashes in number with the verb īṣate.
 My somewhat uneasy solution to this is to assume that váyaḥ here has been reinterpreted as a singular collective and, as the noun closest to the verb, has determined the number of the verb.
 But since váyaḥ refers to the collectivity of birds, the pl. kṛṣṇā́saḥ … sūráyaḥ can match it in sense and therefore function as subj. of īṣate as well.